davidglavas/indigo/_posts/2018-05-20-lets-build-an-audio-classifier.md

 The feature extraction phase tends to take long—my PC takes about 6 minutes to extract feature vectors of length 140 for one fold of the UrbanSound8K dataset.
 We will store the extracted features.
 This way we only need to pay the price of extracting features once, and can reuse them while experimenting during classification later on.

 I plan to do a 10-fold cross validation, the following two functions make it easy to extract and store the features systematically.
-I use $extract_feature_from_directories$ to iterate through the folds and extract features from the recordings they contain--all the extracted feature vectors are combined into one feature matrix (rows are feature vectors, columns are features).
+I use `extract_feature_from_directories` to iterate through the folds and extract features from the recordings they contain--all the extracted feature vectors are combined into one feature matrix (rows are feature vectors, columns are features).

 ``` python
 def extract_features_from_directory(parent_dir, sub_dirs, file_ext="*.wav"):